chef/chef-web-docs/themes/docs-new/layouts/shortcodes/unified_mode.md

 ## Enable Unified Mode

-Enable unified mode by adding the `unified_mode true` in the resource declaration.
+Enable unified mode by adding the `unified_mode true` in the custom resource.
 You can upgrade most custom resources to use unified mode without additional work other than testing and validation.

 ```ruby
 # enable unified mode